Posts

 Image

 Ah, the ‘80s—a time of big hair, Cold War tensions, and, apparently, questionable intellectual property practices.
 While the Berlin Wall divided East from West, one Soviet export found its way into the hearts (and computers) of the capitalist world: Tetris.
 But behind the falling blocks and catchy Russian folk tunes lies a story of legal loopholes, fax machines, and a man who didn’t realize he’d just invented the most addictive game in history.
 Our tale begins in the Soviet Union, where intellectual property rights were about as common as functioning bread lines.
-The game’s creator, a humble programmer working for a state-run organization, designed Tetris for fun.
+The game’s creator, a humble programmer working for a state-run organisation , designed Tetris for fun.
 “Fun,” of course, being a relative term in a place where joy was often considered counterrevolutionary.
 When he showed his creation to his supervisor, it quickly became clear that Tetris was too good to stay locked behind the Iron Curtain.
-The supervisor, sensing an opportunity, sent the game to a Hungarian pub...
+The supervisor, sensing an opportunity, sent the game to a Hungar...

 FAA Temporarily Grounds Frontier Airlines Flights Nationwide, One Day After D.C.
 Midair Collision